 Talking to employees about their mental health may feel strange, especially in a corporate or organizational setting.
 But good mental health is not only foundational to having a happy, balanced life; it’s critical to working productively, remaining focused, and thriving at work.

 High levels of stress and anxiety can plague your team members, as well as your management.
 One of the core sources of stress is leadership.
-In fact, one study published by Forbes reported that 35% of respondents cited their boss as their biggest source of stress.
-The same report said that 66% of respondents had actually lost sleep due to work-related stress–ultimately, affecting physical health and the ability to focus.

 How happy are you with your job?